 - Retailers – Retail businesses are now expected to offer expedited delivery to their customers due to the “Amazon effect.”
 A 3PL provider makes it possible to provide same-day and next-day deliveries while managing the retailer’s costs.

-Hiring a third-party logistics provider could help you expedite your order fulfillment produces while also reducing costs and improving customer satisfaction.
+Hiring third-party logistics companies could help you expedite your order fulfillment while also reducing costs and improving customer satisfaction.
 Before you commit, however, there is another option to consider – fourth-party logistics.
 Keep reading to learn more.

-In a fourth-party logistics partnership, a business is basically outsourcing the entirety of their supply chain management to a provider.
-The fourth-party logistics provider oversees all of the different pieces of the supply chain puzzle including warehouses, transportation companies, and agents.
-The goal is for the 4PL to be the single interface for the business between all aspects of the supply chain and it is a concept that was developed in the 1990s.
+In a fourth-party logistics partnership, a business is basically outsourcing the entirety of their supply chain management to a logistics service provider.
+The 4PL oversees all of the different pieces of their client’s supply chain including warehouses, transportation companies, and agents.
+The goal is for the 4PL to be the single interface for the business between all aspects of the supply chain.

-The primary benefit of hiring a 4PL provider is that the 4PL will be focused on simplifying and streamlining logistics for the highest level of services for the best value.
-The 4PL becomes your single point of contact for the entire supply chain which is ideal for large business that have complex order fulfillment operations.
+The primary benefit of hiring a 4PL organization is that the 4PL focuses on simplifying and streamlining logistics for the highest level of services for the best value.
+The 4PL becomes your single point of contact for the entire supply chain which is ideal for large businesses that have complex order fulfillment operations.

 Here is a quick summary of some of the benefits a 4PL provides:

 - Simplicity: The 4PL acts as your single point of contact for the entire supply chain.